-\ LGPRF Indicator: Local Government Performance Reporting Framework by Councils
+LGPRF Indicator: Local Government Performance Reporting Framework by Councils

 Initiative Council's Role Establish and support South Gippsland Shire Council's 2024/25 advocacy priorities.
 Deliver Advocate Develop and deliver a range of key strategic plans, in partnership with the community and key stakeholders: • A new 2025-2029 Council Plan to be developed with the new Council • Revenue and Rating Plan for a period of the next four financial years; and • Four-year Budget and ten-year Long-Term Financial Plan.
 Deliver Review the Community Vision to ensure it continues to represent the community's aspirations for the future of the municipality.
 Deliver Support the effective delivery of the October 2024 Council elections, welcome South Gippsland's new Councillors, and deliver a comprehensive induction and transition program, to support Councillors to form an effective team and set them up for success during their term.
-Deliver Deliver Council's biannual Community Leadership Program to strengthen community expertise and volunteering Deliver Partner
+Deliver Deliver Council's biannual Community Leadership Program to strengthen community expertise and volunteering Deliver Partner refer to table at end of section 2.7 for information on the calculation of Service Performance Outcome Indicators

-Service Indicator 2022/23 Actual 2023/24 Forecast 2024/25 Budget Governance Satisfaction with community consultation and engagement 50 46 50
+Service Indicator 2022/23 2023/24 2024/25

+Actual Forecast Budget

+Governance Satisfaction with community consultation and engagement 50 46 50